 When the fire is out the ash can still cause a fire.
 Embers can remain dormant for days and placing them in a plastic garbage bag, a cardboard box or using vacuum to clean up can cause them to reignite.
 Safely clean up ash with tools designed for this purpose and store them in a metal bucket with a tight fitting lid.

-Turn off the burner.
-Don’t try to move the pot as it may splash and burn you or spread the fire.
+- Turn off the burner.
+Don’t try to move the pot as it may splash and burn you or spread the fire

-Cover the pot.
-If you can, drop the lid on the pot and it should extinguish itself.
+- Cover the pot.
+If you can, drop the lid on the pot and it should extinguish itself

 - Reach for the baking soda.
-If you have a lot of it on-hand, baking soda does a great job of putting out grease fires.
+If you have a lot of it on-hand, baking soda does a great job of putting out grease fires

-Aim for the source.
-When using your fire extinguisher, aim at the base of the fire, not the flames.
+- Aim for the source.
+When using your fire extinguisher, aim at the base of the fire, not the flames

 How to Store Flammable Liquids

-That frayed cord on your toaster may not affect the perfect toast it produces, but it’s a fire hazard.
+That frayed cord on your toaster may not affect the perfect toast it produces but it’s a fire hazard.
 Overloading your power points can also be a hazard.
 The easy solution here is to keep your appliances in great working order and to use all outlets, extension cords and power strips as recommended by the manufacturers.

 Both gas and charcoal grills pose some risks, along with creating some of the most delicious meals around.
 Creating a dedicated space for your grill that’s on a flat surface, at least 15 feet away from any building and not under a tree is a smart first step.
-From beginning to end, practice safe grilling habits every time you grill and you’ll earn a reputation for getting best results.
+From beginning to end, practice safe grilling habits every time you grill, and you’ll earn a reputation for getting best results.

 It’s always important to take safety precautions if any electrical work is being done in your home.
-It’s also a great idea to have your home inspected by an electrical professional if you are concerned that it’s no longer up to code or out of date.
+Here are some quick tips that can help prevent electric fires from occurring: